Nasir-AhmadZ/FPGAVGAProject/index.md

 ### **Synthesis**

 You need to run Synthesis and Implementation before you can generate a bitstream.
 The only change would be the switches.
+Below is the synthesis and implementation of my code.

 Synthesis